hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

 # ESP32-C3 Data Logger

-A low-power data logger using ESP32-C3 Super Mini with DS1308 RTC for precise time-based sampling.
+A low-power data logger using ESP32-C3 Super Mini with DS1308 RTC, with sampling synchronized to Coordinated Universal Time (UTC).
+Suitable for sampling periods of tens of seconds or more.

 Coordinated Universal Time (UTC) is used as reference time.
 Jumps such as leap seconds are not tolerated.
 There have been no leap seconds since 2015 and they are likely to be phased out from UTC, see [Resolution 4 of the 27th General Conference on Weights and Measures (CGPM), 2022](https://www.bipm.org/en/cgpm-2022/resolution-4).
 More subtle UTC adjustments, if those are ever introduced, might be tolerated by configuring a large enough maximum ppm drift.